xmlet/XsdAsm/README.md

 <dependency>
     <groupId>com.github.xmlet</groupId>
     <artifactId>xsdAsm</artifactId>
-    <version>1.0.9</version>
+    <version>1.0.14</version>
 </dependency>
 ```

 ## How does XsdAsm works?

 <div align="justify">
-    In order to provide a better understanding of this library we need a quick information about XSD language.
-XSD files
-    are based in two different type of values, elements and attributes.
-How those two different values work?
-Elements
+    The XSD language uses two main types of values: elements and attributes.
+Elements are complex value types, they can
-    are the more complex value type, they can have attributes and contain other elements.
-Attributes on the other hand
-    are defined by a type and a value, which can have restrictions.
-With that in mind XsdAsm created a base infrastructure
+    have attributes and contain other elements.
+Attributes are defined by a type and a value, which can have restrictions.
-    that supports every generated API as shown below:
+    With that in mind XsdAsm created a common set of classes that supports every generated DSL as shown below:
     <br />
     <br />
 </div>